-Which statement is most relevant to making a soft gamma-ray repeater outburst?
+A neutron star has a magnetic field 100 times stronger than the pulsar in the Crab nebula.
+One Minute Exam Which statement is most relevant to making a soft gamma-ray repeater outburst?

+A solitary neutron star rotates with a tilted magnetic field.

+A neutron star accretes matter from a binary companion.

-- A solitary neutron star rotates with a tilted magnetic field. - A neutron star with an unstable accretion disk accretes matter from a binary companion. - A neutron star accretes a layer of helium supported by quantum pressure. - A neutron star has a magnetic field 100 times stronger than the pulsar in the Crab nebula.
+A neutron star with a tilted magnetic field accretes matter from a binary companion.

+A neutron star has a magnetic field 100 times stronger than the pulsar in the Crab nebula.

 New Topic: Black Holes

 Chapter 9

 What do you know about them -- When did you learn?

 Reading, Chapter 9: all except 9.6.3, 9.6.4

-Black Holes
+(9.1 - 9.5.1 on third exam)

+Goal:

-Mitchell, Laplace, late 18th Century: with Newton's Gravity could have escape velocity greater than the speed of light => light could not get out, completely dark, corps obscurs.
+To understand the historical roots and basic theoretical concepts behind black holes and the huge conceptual differences between Newton's and Einstein's view of gravity.
+Black Holes Mitchell, Laplace, late 18th Century: with Newton's Gravity could have escape velocity greater than the speed of light => light could not get out, completely dark, corps obscurs.
 Now know Newton was wrong.

-(Historical note on Kowa Seki) Excellent approximation for weak gravity - "true" in that case Conceptual problems $F = \frac{GM_1M_2}{r^2}$ infinite force for zero separation (in physics infinity $\Rightarrow$ problem ) instantaneous reaction => infinite speed of gravity Experiment - wrong deflection of light.
+Excellent approximation for weak gravity - "true" in that case Conceptual problems $$F = \frac{G M_1 M_2}{r^2}$$ infinite force for zero separation (in physics infinity ⇒ problem ) instantaneous reaction => infinite speed of gravity Experiment - Newton's theory predicts the wrong deflection of light.
 Need Einstein and more!

-Great conceptual differences between Newton and Einstein on the Nature of Gravity

-Newton - Force between two objects

-Einstein - Mass curves space, objects move with no force in curved space

-Need to explore curved space - use geometry in multiple dimensions
+Great conceptual differences between Newton and Einstein on the Nature of Gravity Newton - Force between two objects Einstein - Mass curves space, objects move with no force in curved space Need to explore curved space - use geometry in multiple dimensions Goals:

+To understand how Einstein taught us to think about space, time, and gravity.
+To understand what we mean by space.

+To understand how space can be curved.

 SPACE - The Final Frontier

 Dimensions - defined by the number of mutually perpendicular directions

-- 0 D point
+0 D - point

-- 1 D line
+1 D - line

-- 2 D area
+2 D - area

-- 3 D volume (secret hand sign)
+3 D - volume (secret hand sign)

-- 4 D ?
+4 D - ?

-Hyperspace - space with more dimensions than the one under consideration Euclidian - Flat Space Geometry

-Answers only good in flat space: operational definition of flat space NOT necessarily two-dimensional!

-Non-Euclidian geometry - curved space

-Both flat space and curved space use concept of "straight line"
+Hyperspace - space with more dimensions than the one under consideration Euclidian - Flat Space Geometry Answers only good in flat space: operational definition of flat space NOT necessarily two-dimensional!
+Non-Euclidian geometry - curved space Both flat space and curved space use concept of "straight line"